-In addition to the unpleasant effects of mental illness on day to day life, the NHS Mental Health Taskforce also reports that people suffering from ‘prolonged and severe’ mental health problems die, a staggering, 15–20 years earlier on average than those without.
+In addition to the unpleasant effects of mental illness on day to day life, the NHS Mental Health Taskforce reports that people suffering from ‘prolonged and severe’ mental health problems can pass away earlier.
+A staggering, 15–20 years earlier on average.

-By contrast, high levels of mental wellbeing are associated with productivity, positive personal relationships, resilience, good physical health and longer life expectancy.
+By contrast, high levels of mental wellbeing are associated with productivity, positive personal relationships, resilience, good physical health and longer life.
 Mental wellbeing is characterised by regular experiences of positive emotions and positive attitudes towards oneself, others and life events.

-The good news is that we can preserve and restore our mental health through the ‘five ways to mental wellbeing’ recommended in the Mental Capital and Wellbeing report by the Government Office for Science.
+The good news is that we can preserve and restore our mental health through the ‘five ways to mental wellbeing’.
+These are the recommendations in the Mental Capital and Wellbeing report by the Government Office for Science.

-The first step to mental wellbeing, according to the report, is to make connections with the people around you—be they friends and family, colleagues or people in the local community.
+The first step to mental wellbeing, according to the report, is to make connections with the people around you.
+So your friends and family, colleagues or people in the local community.

 Working together on the land with others helps to form the types of social connections that we all need to stay in good mental health.

 Speaking from personal experience, the sense of achievement you get from turning a disused piece of land into a lush, thriving garden is really second to none.